TOUR TIMES TODAY: 10.30am, 12pm, 1.30pm, 3pm

 Leslie was to enjoy the fruits of his labours.
 From the 1950 until the mid-1980s, Torquay experienced a tourism boom.
 Holidaying in the UK was what everyone did and Torquay was one of Britain's primary seaside resorts.
 The season lasted from Easter until early October.
 Beaches were full, trains arrived packed on Saturdays, holiday-makers spent at least a week here and visitors to Kents Cavern were four times what they are today!

-Francis Powe
+Francis Powe - 1885-1945

-born 1865, died 1962
+Born 1865, died 1962

 Francis and his father-in-law, George Smerdon, rented the caverns from Lord Haldon's estate from 1885 until April 1903.
 Francis was a carpenter and would walk from his home in Torquay to Teignmouth every day.
 He saw the caves as an opportunity to set up a workshop in Torquay and began to use the caves for his beach furniture business making bathing cabins, beach huts and boats, for nearby beaches at Anstey's Cove, Redgate beach and Meadfoot beach.